alexandervanrenen/adventofcode2019awk/README.md

 Day 02
 ------
+*Introduction of intcode programs and some program analysis.*

 Fun scenario!
 I think you can not implement these intcode programs with a single pass:
 A statement can access memory anywhere and in order to read from an address you need to parse the intcode program up until this address.